aditya-git0503/battery-limit-cli/README.md

-# 🔋 Battery Limit CLI (Linux)
+# Battery Limit CLI (Linux)

 A simple CLI tool to control battery charging limits (60%, 80%, 100%) on Linux laptops.
+An Ubuntu alternative to apps like MyASUS that can limit battery percentage for better health.

-## ✨ Features
+## Features

 - Set battery charge limit: 60 / 80 / 100
 - Check battery status